karolinaas/LaTeX-Multi-Document-Template/README.md

-# LateX Single Document Template
+# LaTeX Multi Document Template

-Template repository for building and publishing simple LaTeX documents to github pages.
-Forked from [matejpopda/LaTeX-Notes-Template](https://github.com/matejpopda/LaTeX-Notes-Template) and adapted for my personal needs.
+Template repository for building and publishing collections of LaTeX documents to github pages.
+Based on [karolinaas/LaTeX-Single-Document-Template](https://github.com/karolinaas/LaTeX-Single-Document-Template).

 To enable the github pages, go to your repo settings/pages and in build and deployment select the from actions option.